Shibli Nomani: In the Middle East

 He taught Persian and Arabic languages at Aligarh for sixteen years, where he met Thomas Arnold and other British scholars from whom he learned first-hand modern Western ideas and thoughts.
 He travelled with Thomas Arnold in 1892 to the Ottoman Empire including Syria, Turkey and Egypt and other locations in the Middle East and got direct and practical experience of their societies.
 In Istanbul, he received a medal from Sultan Abdul Hamid II.
-His scholarship influenced Thomas Arnold on one hand, and on the other he was influenced by Thomas Arnold to a great extent, and this explains the modern touch in his ideas.
+His scholarship influenced Thomas Arnold on one hand, and on the other he was influenced by Arnold to a great extent, and this explains the modern touch in his ideas.
 In Cairo, he met noted Islamic scholar Muhammad Abduh (1849-1905).

 In Hyderabad and Lucknow

 After the death of Sir Syed Ahmed in 1898, he left Aligarh University and became an advisor in the Education Department of Hyderabad State.
 He initiated many reforms in the Hyderabad education system.
 From his policy, the Osmania University of Hyderabad adopted Urdu as the medium of instruction.
 Before that, no other university of India had adopted any vernacular language as the medium of instruction in higher studies.
-In 1905, he left Hyderabad and went to Lucknow as principal and driving force of the Darul Uloom Nadwatul Ulama, a madrasa founded by the Nadwat tul-'Ulum.
+In 1905, he left Hyderabad and went to Lucknow as principal and driving force of the Darul Uloom Nadwatul Ulama, a madrasa founded by the Nadwatul Ulama.
 He introduced reforms in the school's teaching and curriculum.
-He stayed at the school for five years but the orthodox class of scholars became hostile towards him, and he had to leave Lucknow to settle in the area around his hometown, Azamgarh in 1913.
+He stayed at the school for five years, but the orthodox class of scholars became hostile towards him, and he had to leave Lucknow to settle in the area around his hometown, Azamgarh in 1913.